patchstack/documentation/src/content/docs/FAQ Troubleshooting/Errors/error-code-5529.md

 To whitelist a payload:

-1. Navigate to **Protection > Additional Settings** tab of your application on Patchstack App
+1. Navigate to **Protection > Additional Settings** tab of your site on Patchstack App
 2. Into the Whitelist textbox, type "PAYLOAD:[action] => edit_post"
 3. Click Save Settings